Speak Directly To a Lawyer Now

 • This field is for validation purposes and should be left unchanged.

-How to Deal With a Drink Driving Charge
+How to Defend a Drink Drive Charge

 Drink driving is often considered to be a trivial matter.
 However, this is not the case.
 Drink driving, even for a first offender, will very likely result in the recording of a criminal conviction, a fine and a period of licence disqualification.
 For mid and high range offenders, a sentence of imprisonment is not out of range, depending on the circumstances in which the offence occurred.